MohamedAslam-E/todo-app/README.md

   This command will generate the macOS installer in the dist directory.
 - for linux: `npm run build:linux`
   This command will generate the Linux installer in the dist directory.

-## Contributing

-Please follow our [Contribution Guidelines](CONTRIBUTING.md) if you'd like to contribute.